hamesferiel-web/CProject/README.md

 ## Description

-In this game, the player explores a forest, farms gold, buys potions, and fights mini-bosses.
+In this game, the player explores a forest, farms gold, buys potions, and fights mini bosses.
 The game uses:

 - Random events in the forest 🌲
 - Strategic gold farming 💰